XCTEQ/XCFit/README.md

 - ***Manually Copy Content of Cucumberish and Drag to Xcode - Prefered Way***

-We can manually copy content of this directory and drag to target as with option "**Create groups" and "Copy items if needed**".
+We can manually copy content of [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish/tree/master/Cucumberish) directory and drag to target as with option "**Create groups" and "Copy items if needed**".

 - ***Use Carthage without build and drag the folder to target***